segmentio/segment-docs/src/engage/audiences/linked-audiences-iterable.md

 ## Step 2: Test your campaign flow

-1. Open the Segment app and send yourself a test email for review.
+Open the Segment app and send yourself a test email for review.
 Add your Iterable user id and click **[Send test event to destination](https://segment.com/docs/engage/audiences/linked-audiences/#step-3-send-a-test-event-to-your-destination)**.
-Review the email you received, and ensure it is formatted properly.

 ![A screenshot of the test event page](/docs/engage/images/send-test-event.png)

-If the event is sent successfully to Iterable, you will see a `“message”: “success”` response in Segment.
+1. When the event is sent successfully to Iterable, you will see a `“message”: “success”` response in Segment.

-2. Open Iterable and check the [Campaign tab in Messaging Insights](https://support.iterable.com/hc/en-us/articles/360052814452-Messaging-Insights#viewing-metrics) (Insights > Messaging Insights > Campaigns > _[Your Unique Campaign])_ to confirm that Iterable has sent the message.
+2. Review the email you received, and ensure it is formatted properly.
+Open Iterable and check the [Campaign tab in Messaging Insights](https://support.iterable.com/hc/en-us/articles/360052814452-Messaging-Insights#viewing-metrics) (Insights > Messaging Insights > Campaigns > _[Your Unique Campaign])_ to confirm that Iterable has sent the message.
 3. If your email doesn’t look the way you want it to, adjust the [Handlebars syntax](https://support.iterable.com/hc/en-us/articles/205480365-Personalizing-Templates-with-Handlebars#referencing-user-profile-and-event-fields-with-handlebars) in Iterable, and send another test event.
 See the following [personalization examples](#??? ) for more specific details.
 4. When you’re finished testing your campaign, proceed to [Enable your Linked Audience](https://github.com/segmentio/segment-docs/pull/6648/files#r1629472328).